usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Live Digital Assignment (LDA)/LDA Guidance.md

 _Facilitator Prompt: “You’re the Vendor—Make It to the Next Round”_

 You’re now stepping into the shoes of a digital services company responding to a real government RFQ.
-This is Phase 2 of your capstone, and your goal is to submit a complete, clear, and compliant case study package that demonstrates your ability to deliver user-centered, iterative digital services.
+This is Phase 2 of your LDA, and your goal is to submit a complete, clear, and compliant case study package that demonstrates your ability to deliver user-centered, iterative digital services.

 The solicitation you’re responding to uses a pass/fail evaluation for Round 1.
 This means the government is not comparing you to other companies yet—they’re simply asking:
 Did you meet the bar or not?